pxsa/bookstore/README.md

 But if you're using docker then:
 > sudo docker-compose exec web python3 manage.py makemigrations accounts

-At this point you can creat a super user as well.
+At this point you can create a super user as well.

 ## Docker